rinigus/pure-maps/packaging/ubports/README.md

 Otherwise you'll have to append `-c packaging/ubports/clickable.json` to all clickable commands.

+If you did not clone this repository recursively, get the submodules:

+    git submodule update --init

 ## Dependencies

 **WARNING**: Dependencies may take hours to build (especially mimic).